 On November 20, the New York Department of Health reported that a second state resident had died from a "vaping-associated illness."
-The victim was a man in his 30s who lived in Manhattan who had a "history of using e-cigarettes and vape products."
+The victim, Jonathan Sosa, was a 34-year-old man who lived in Manhattan and had a "history of using e-cigarettes and vape products."
 He died at Bellevue Hospital on November 9.

 Gov. Andrew Cuomo stated: "We are taking every step possible to combat this crisis on the state level, but the federal government needs to take action now.
 President Trump has already backed down from his vow to ban the sale of most flavored e-cigarettes - despite widespread evidence that these flavors are used to target our teens and young adults - and put the interests of the vaping industry over the lives of Americans.
 This is Big Tobacco all over again.
 Make no mistake: this is a public health crisis and until our 'leaders' in Washington do something to stop it, more lives will be lost."

 On November 21, the Illinois Department of Public Health reported that a fifth state resident had died of a "lung injury associated with the use of e-cigarette or vaping products (EVALI)."
 The IDPH pointed to illicit THC products as the primary cause of the 187 cases in the state: "More than 80% of the cases in Illinois report recent use of THC-containing products, primarily obtaining them from informal sources.
 Among those who use e-cigarette products, the highest risk for EVALI appears to be among those who use THC containing products obtained from informal sources, including products labeled as Dank Vapes."

 On November 27, the Michigan Department of Health and Human Services reported that a second state resident had died of a "vaping-related lung injury."
 The adult male passed away two days earlier.